PGEHackathon/MITE/README.md

 Predictor features:

-* well (ID) - is the unique well index
+* **Well (ID)** - is the unique well index
-* X (m), Y (m) - are the location coordinates over a square area of interest of 0 - 10,000m in X and Y.
+* **X (m), Y (m)** - are the location coordinates over a square area of interest of 0 - 10,000m in X and Y.
-* Porosity (%) - is the measure of the void spaces (pores) in a material, expressed as a percentage of the total rock volume.
+* **Porosity (%)** - is the measure of the void spaces (pores) in a material, expressed as a percentage of the total rock volume.
-* Permeability (mD) - is the ability of a material to allow fluids to pass through it, typically measured by how easily the fluid flows through its pore spaces.
+* **Permeability (mD)** - is the ability of a material to allow fluids to pass through it, typically measured by how easily the fluid flows through its pore spaces.
-* Acoustic Impedance (kg/m2s*10^6) - is the product of a material's density and the velocity of sound through it, determining how much sound is reflected or transmitted at boundaries between different materials.
+* **Acoustic Impedance (kg/m2s*10^6)** - is the product of a material's density and the velocity of sound through it, determining how much sound is reflected or transmitted at boundaries between different materials.
-* Density (g/cm^3) - is the mass of a rock per unit volume
+* **Density (g/cm^3)** - is the mass of a rock per unit volume
-* P-wave / compressible velocity (m/s) - is the speed at which primary (compressional) seismic waves travel through a material, influenced by the material's density and elastic properties.
+* **P-wave / Compressible Wave Velocity (m/s)** - is the speed at which primary (compressional) seismic waves travel through a material, influenced by the material's density and elastic properties.
-* Youngs modulus (GPa) - is a measure of a material's stiffness, defined as the ratio of stress to strain in the linear elastic region of deformation.
+* **Youngs modulus (GPa)** - is a measure of a material's stiffness, defined as the ratio of stress to strain in the linear elastic region of deformation.
-* S-wave /shear velocity (m/s) - is the speed at which secondary (shear) seismic waves travel through a material, depending on the material's shear modulus and density.
+* **S-wave / Shear Velocity (m/s)** - is the speed at which secondary (shear) seismic waves travel through a material, depending on the material's shear modulus and density.
-* Shear modulus / modulus of rigidity (GPa) - is a measure of a material's resistance to shear deformation, defined as the ratio of shear stress to shear strain.
+* **Shear Modulus / Modulus of Rigidity (GPa)** - is a measure of a material's resistance to shear deformation, defined as the ratio of shear stress to shear strain.

 Response Feature:

-* cumulative oil production 3 years - the total oil produced by the well over three years of production
+* **Cumulative Oil Production (Mbbls)** - the total oil produced by the well over three years in 1000s of barrels

 #### Map Data